KasonChan/coupons/README.md

 Coupons
 =======

-An android application covers some of the basic use cases for the coupon product, BluePromoCode, and makes use of our RESTful API endpoints.
+An Android application covers some of the basic use cases for the coupon product, BluePromoCode, and makes use of their RESTful API endpoints.

 ### Requirements ###